enacheandrei7/droneFlightPlanner/README.md

 # droneFlightPlanner
-Drone Flight Planner assignment for Pix4D interview
+Drone Flight Planner made using HTML, CSS, JavaScript and Leaflet API for maps.